 - Helen Seagrave, Community energy manager, Electricity North West;

-- Patrick Allcorn Business, Energy, and Industrial Strategy (Government Department.
+- Liam Tedds, Business, Energy, and Industrial Strategy (Government Department.

 During the presentations and discussions in the afternoon it was made clear that the environmental policy is high on the agenda of Oldham Council.

-Presentation 1: Mark Atherton, Assistant Director of Environment, GM
+Presentation 1: Mark Atherton, Assistant Director of Environment, GMCA

 It is on the agenda of the new Mayor to turn Greater Manchester into a green region through generating energy from RES including heat networks based on biofuel.
 Barriers for community energy are the existence of different definitions for community energy.
 Main focus would be heating which can be central and operated on a local basis.